sveeeth/sveeeth/README.md

 {/if}
 ```

-The account store exposes an `ens` field that can be destructured and used reactively to asynchronously fetch the connected account ENS data.
+The account store exposes a derived `ens` store that can be destructured and used reactively to asynchronously fetch the connected account ENS data.

 ```svelte
 <script>